HuStmpHrrr/popl20-artifact/docs/index.md

 ### Installing Coq

 Please ensure that all related binaries can be found in `PATH`.
-If a binary is not found, please check your the `PATH` of your shell.
+If a binary is not found, please check your `PATH` of your shell.

 To install Coq, it is recommended to install via opam2, which can be installed via